-The server local identifies the locale that the database server uses for its server-specific files on the server computer.
+The server locale identifies the locale that the database server uses for its server-specific files on the server computer.
 Set the server locale in the environment of the Informix DBA before starting the Informix server.

 After the server locale has been set, all error messages and output to the online.log file will be reported in the locale set by the SERVER_LOCALE variable.
-Set the local in the DBAs system environment before starting the Informix server.
-The SERVER_LOCALE variable does not perform a codepage conversion during a SQL session.
+Set the locale in the

+DBA's system environment before starting the Informix server.
+The SERVER_LOCALE variable does not perform a code page conversion during a SQL session.